The Big Little Person

-The Big Little Person was a 1919 American silent romantic drama film produced and distributed by Universal Pictures.
+The Big Little Person is a lost 1919 American silent romantic drama film produced and distributed by Universal Pictures.
 Based on the novel of the same name by Rebecca Lane Hooper Eastman, the film was directed by Robert Z. Leonard and starred his then-wife and muse Mae Murray.
 Rudolph Valentino, who was credited as M. Rodolpho De Valentina, had a supporting role.
-The film is now considered lost.